gear-foundation/academy/docs/01-getting-started/getting-started.md

     Now the Gitpod environment is ready for the development of smart contracts on Gear.

-2. Another way to get started with Gitpod is by installing the Gitpod extension which is available on Chrome and Firefox:
+2. Another way to get started with Gitpod is by installing the Gitpod extension available on Chrome and Firefox:

     - [Chrome](https://chrome.google.com/webstore/detail/gitpod-always-ready-to-co/dodmmooeoklaejobgleioelladacbeki)
     - [Firefox](https://addons.mozilla.org/en-US/firefox/addon/gitpod/)